5000, Clinical Guidelines

 The initial physical exam may be deferred if the client history and presentation do not reveal potential problems requiring immediate evaluation.
 The comprehensive physical exam should be performed within six months of the initial visit unless the clinician identifies a compelling reason for extended deferral.
 Such reason must be documented in the client record.

-Program protocols should be developed accordingly and must be consistent with national evidence-based guidelines.
+Program protocols should be developed accordingly.
+They must be consistent with national evidence-based guidelines.

 A new client baseline physical examination must include the following components: